strickvl/mlops-dot-systems/posts/2024-03-31-writing-a-custom-terraform-provider-to-deploy-huggingface-spaces.md

 - facilitate the full range of CRUD functionality for spaces, including renaming and deleting the spaces
 - make the provider a 'good' one that follows best practices as much as possible

 This blogpost will describe my process and some of the things I learned along the way.
 A special thanks to Sean Kane at SuperOrbital for writing [an extremely useful blogpost](https://superorbital.io/blog/custom-terraform-providers/) that guided me on this journey (alongside [the official Hashicorp documentation](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider)).
+(TL;DR: [check out the finished provider here](https://registry.terraform.io/providers/strickvl/huggingface-spaces/latest/docs)!)

 ## The Terraform Golden Path